Projects

 Aotearoa Urban Planning Toolkit

-The Aotearoa Urban Planning Toolkit uses cardboard to represent objects from our built environment to start conversations about what we value in our public spaces.
+The toolkit uses cardboard to represent objects from our built environment to start conversations about what we value in our public spaces.
 Specifically designed for the Aotearoa context, it includes native plants, significant sites, mātauranga/knowledge and other things that Kiwis hold dear.

 He Haerenga ki te Maunga